 Once the timer goes off, allow a 5 minute natural pressure release (AKA, don’t touch it for 5 minutes), then quick release the rest.

-Stir in half of the shredded mozzarella, top with the rest, and enjoy.
+Stir in half of the shredded mozzarella, and a few handfuls of chopped baby spinach.
+Top with the rest of the mozzarella, and enjoy!

 If you’re dairy-free, or have a dairy-free kiddo (like my little one), just leave out the cheese altogether.
 It’s still plenty delicious without it (as her saucy grin shows):